guarin/journey_planner/README.md

 ## Important dates

-The assignment (clear, well-annotated notebook; report-like), **with a short, 7max, video of your presentation** is due on **May 25th, noon** (note the change of date).
+The assignment (clear, well-annotated notebook; report-like), **with a short, 7max, video of your presentation** is due on **Monday May 25th, 12:00 (noon) CET** (note the change of date).

-Instead of oral defense as initially planned, we will organize short Q&A discussions of 10mins per group.
-The Q&A will be scheduled on **May 27th**, actual times to be discussed on a case by case basis with each group.
+Instead of oral defense as initially planned, we will organize short Q&A discussions of 6mins per group.
+The Q&A will be scheduled on **Wednesday May 27th, 13:00 - 17:30 CET** - tentatively, actual times to be discussed on a case by case basis.

 ## Problem Motivation